CoderSsVartak/Image-Reconstruction/README.md

 # Description
   - This is my final year project which commenced from September 2020.
   - I Have added the current methods used for image denoising which will be applied on the facial images.
-Also, Image Outpainting methodology report is added for facial image reconstruction.
+Also, Image Outpainting methodology report is added for facial image reconstruction.m
+  - The project was completed in Google Colab, so if it is imported locally, make sure to download GoogleAPI to handle Drive data and also alter the path as required.

 # Concepts used: